Ebiskus1/ChromeAutoInstaller/README.md

 ## How it works

 The script checks if Chrome is installed on your system.
-If Chrome is not installed, the script detects the system language and downloads the Chrome installer in the corresponding language from Google servers.
-The script then runs the installer with the `/silent` and `/install` parameters to install Chrome without any further confirmation.
+If Chrome is not installed, the script detects the system language and generates a new GUID.
+The script uses the system language and the generated GUID to generate a URL to download the Chrome installer from Google's servers.
+The script launches the installer with the `/silent` and `/install` parameters to install Chrome without any additional confirmations.

-## Usage.

-1. Download the file `ChromeAutoInstaller.cmd` to your computer or virtual machine.
-2. Open the command line and navigate to the directory where you downloaded the file.
-3. Run the script by typing `GoogleChromeInstaller.cmd` and pressing the `Enter` key.

-The script will check if Chrome is installed and if it is not, it will download and run the installer in the system language.
+A GUID (Globally Unique Identifier) is a unique identifier used to ensure that objects are globally unique.
+In the context of this script, the GUID is used in the iid URL parameter to download the Chrome installer from Google's servers.
+This parameter is used by Google servers to track Chrome installations and collect statistics.

+The script generates a new GUID each time it runs so that each Chrome installation has a unique identifier.
+This allows Google servers to track the number of Chrome installations and collect usage statistics.

+Translated with www.DeepL.com/Translator (free version)